UTRGV-CSCI-3326/lab-01-rjoasilus/README.md

 		System.out.println("Hello World!");
 ```

 Now let's run our code!
-You should get a **Hello World!** message on your terminal.
+You should get a **Hello World!** message on your terminal

 ## Submit your assignment